Tech Giants Investing in NextGen AI

 Consumer Ecosystems, Devices, and the AI-Native User Experience

-These shifts are not limited to the United States; consumers in Europe, Asia, and Latin America are increasingly engaging with AI-augmented messaging apps, e-commerce platforms, and digital media, while regulators in the European Union, the United Kingdom, Canada, and Australia scrutinize how AI-driven personalization intersects with privacy, competition, and online safety.
-For professionals tracking how AI reshapes global digital markets and consumer behavior, biznewsfeed.com's technology coverage and global business insights provide an ongoing narrative that complements external analysis from organizations such as the OECD, which examines AI's societal and policy implications.
+Meta Platforms is deploying AI both to refine content ranking and recommendations across its social networks and to provide AI tools for creators and advertisers, automating aspects of ad design, audience targeting, and performance optimization, while also using generative models to support its longer-term vision for immersive experiences in virtual and mixed reality.
+These shifts are not confined to North America; consumers across Europe, Asia-Pacific, and Latin America are engaging with AI-augmented messaging platforms, e-commerce services, and streaming media, even as regulators in the European Union, the United Kingdom, Canada, and Australia scrutinize how AI-driven personalization intersects with privacy, competition, and online safety rules.
+Professionals tracking how AI is reshaping global digital markets, consumer behavior, and platform strategy can draw on biznewsfeed.com's technology coverage and global business insights, complemented by external analysis from institutions such as the OECD, which examines AI's societal and policy implications.

 AI, Crypto, and the Convergence of Digital Infrastructures